 We encourage children to ask as well as answer geographical questions.
 We offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, and aerial photographs.
 We enable them to use ICT in geography lessons to access mapping software; interpret data in the form of graphs or tables and to research geographical environments where this serves to enhance their learning.
 Children will experience fieldwork in a geographical context across all key stages.

-A dual curriculum approach following the school closure in March 2020 ensured that Geography continued to be delivered in a way which reflected the subject’s vision and approach to learning.
+A duel curriculum approach following the school closure in March 2020 and January 2021 ensured that Geography continued to be delivered in a way which reflected the subject’s vision and approach to learning.